cloudfoundry/exemplar-release/README.md

 **Backwards Compatibility Warning**: If your release is currently responsible for forwarding logs off-system, by following this guide and removing that functionality, you are putting the onus for logging on deployment authors (e.g. [cf-deployment][cf-deployment] or your local friendly closed-source proprietary offering) to configure logging.
-If your release has traditionally done this, deployment authors may not know to update the deployment and logs could be lost.
+If your release has traditionally done this, deployment authors may not know how to update the deployment and logs could be lost.
 If you are removing this functionality, please coordinate appropriately with deployment authors and operators.

 [cf-deployment]: https://github.com/cloudfoundry/cf-deployment